- Stomach troubles a precursor to stage III pancreatic cancer

 A Plan to Shrink My Tumor

 The diagnosis was stage III pancreatic adenocarcinoma.
 I was not able to have a resection of the tumor because of its location around the superior mesenteric artery.
-Dr. Martin Palmeri, my oncologist, set up a treatment protocol for me.
+Dr. Martin Palmeri, my oncologist (now in Asheville, North Carolina), set up a treatment protocol for me.
 The plan was to shrink the tumor so it was no longer wrapped around the artery, and then I would have either a resection or an irreversible electroporation (NanoKnife).

 I started IV infusions of Gemzar and Abraxane on May 1, 2016.
 I had these infusions once a week for two weeks and then was off for one week over a period of four months.
 Twice my blood counts prohibited me from getting the infusion.

 I was given steroids and anti-nausea drugs at the time of each infusion.
 I also took prochlorperazine and/or Zofran the day after treatment to prevent nausea.
 Over the course of the four months, I was sick enough to vomit less than five times, for which I felt very thankful and blessed.
 On the day after the infusion, I had a great amount of energy—I assume this was from the steroids.
 On the second day after the infusion, I felt fatigued—not enough to severely limit my activity, but I rested more on those days.
 My hair was gone by the third chemo treatment, and I developed a body rash around my midsection after the third week of infusion.
 After applying lotion, the rash disappeared in a couple of weeks.

 After three months, I had another CT scan, which revealed a reduction in tumor size.
 My CA 19-9 was dropping quickly.

 Next Steps and Side Effects